-MAXIMUM TIME FRAME
+MAXIMUM TIME FRAME:

-Students must complete their degree program within 150% of the published length of their degree program or 192 credits for a standard Undergraduate program of 128 hours.
+Students must complete their degree program within 150% of the published length of their degree program or 192 credits for a standard Undergraduate program of 128 hours (Under the new Core, students entering JCU in Fall 2015 and beyond are required to earn 120 hours to complete their undergraduate program.
+For these students, 150% time frame would be 180 hours).
 For undergraduate students, students cannot exceed 192 attempted hours and continue to receive financial aid.
-Transfer hours and Repeated courses are included in the total attempted hours.
+Transfer hours and repeated courses are included in the total attempted hours.
 PLEASE NOTE: State aid is limited to ten semesters and JCU funding is limited to eight semesters, regardless of whether or not the student has reached the 192 credit hour limit.

-PACE (ATTEMPTED CREDIT HOUR COMPLETION RATE)
+PACE (ATTEMPTED CREDIT HOUR COMPLETION RATE):

 To ensure that students earn a degree within the maximum timeframe allowed, undergraduate students must show a minimum completion rate of 67% of classes attempted; Graduate students must successfully complete a minimum of half (50%) of credit hours attempted each period of enrollment.
 Attempted hours are hours for which a charge was incurred, excluding audited hours.
 At the end of each term of enrollment, including summer if applicable, students will be reviewed to determine if they have successfully achieved the appropriate number of credit hours.
-Attempted hours are hours for which charges were incurred, including courses in which a "W" or "WF" (withdrawn) is reported.
+Attempted hours are hours for which charges were incurred, including courses in which a "W" or "WF" (withdrawn) is reported and hours transferred into the University.
 Audited hours are excluded from attempted hours.
 The calculation is determined by dividing the total number of credits earned by the total number of credits attempted.

-Repeated courses as well as accepted Transfer hours will be included in attempted hours.
+Repeated courses will be included in attempted hours.